Kinesiology and Public Health Education

 KIN 524.
 Adapted Activities.
 3 Credits.

 Theory and practice of modified activities adapted to needs, capacities and abilities of the atypical child.
-Prerequisite: KIN 404 or consent of instructor.
+On demand.

 KIN 529.
 Exercise Psychology.
 3 Credits.

 A research-based study of the psychological aspects that are associated with participation in exercise/physical activity.
-Prerequisite: KIN 440 or consent of instructor.
+On demand.

 KIN 530.
 Sports Biomechanics.
 3 Credits.